dkoding/ludum-engine/README.md

 Built on top of LibGDX (https://github.com/libgdx/libgdx)

+WORK IN PROGRESS!

+# Capabilities

+* Random map generation - Maze, Cave, Dungeon, Obstacles/Features (Spelunky), City, Universe
+* Box2D physics
+* Smart and efficient update of game world
+* A lot of predefined yet customizable game objects as loot, enemies and weapons
+* Predefined shaders for a wide range of special effects
+* Different types of tiled backgrounds
+* Easy masking of terrain
+* Lights, shadows and particle effects - and lasers! :-)
+* Weapon upgrade system
+* Quest system
+* 3 different control schemes (newtonian, direct and vehicle)
+* 4 different game types (Top/Down walker, Top/Down vehicle, Top/Down space, Sidescroller)
+* Artificial Intelligence (Single and Group)
+* And much more...

+# Prepare assets

+FIRST OF ALL: THE CURRENT ASSETS INCLUDED ARE NOT SUPPOSED TO BE PART OF YOUR CONTRIBUTION TO THE LUDUM DARE!

+They are just provided as placeholders, and most of them are modified versions of graphics retrieved from http://opengameart.org and http://freesound.org - or even Google Image Search!

-# Prepare assets using gradle:
+# Prepare assets using gradle

+To create sprite sheets and place assets at correct locations, go to the assets project and run:

-packManaged - compress all images in the assets/managed catalog and create spritesheets copyUnmanaged - copy all images and other assets from assets/unmanaged to android/assets catalog
+packManagedAssets - compress all images in the assets/managed catalog and create spritesheets, then copy them to the androd/assets catalog copyUnmanagedAssets - copy all images and other assets from assets/unmanaged to android/assets catalog

 # Run your game (development)

 Desktop: Set working directory to /android/assets so assets will be found and then run DesktopLauncher
 Android: Run AndroidLauncher on a connected device or the emulator
-Web: Run gradle task :html:superDev and when finished point browser to http://localhost:8080/html/
+Web: Run gradle task :html:superDev and when finished point browser to http://localhost:8080/html/ (or your specified context path)
-IOS: Open the project in XCode and run it from there
+IOS: Run IOSLauncher on a connected device or the emulator (requires Mac OS X!)

 # Deploy your game